-- Get a Google My Business and Yellow Online listing.
-When you have your business information listed on online directories like Google and Yellow Online, search engines will show your business to customers searching for your products or services in your local area.
+- Get a Google Business Profile and Yellow Pages Online listing.
+When you have your business information listed on online directories like Google and Yellow Pages Online, search engines will show your business to customers searching for your products or services in your local area.

 - Use local keywords.
 Instead of using general keywords such as ‘accounting firm’, use area-specific keywords like ‘accounting firm western sydney’ or ‘accounting firm parramatta’.

 - Create local content.
 As well as using local keywords, consider creating area-specific content such as things to do in your area or news and discussion about local events.
 This type of content could sit on a blog, news or updates section of your website – whatever is appropriate for your business.